 These apartments are known for quintessential prewar features, such as oak floors, thick walls, solid-core doors, generous room proportions, a dining room, and the ultimate status symbol—a working wood-burning fireplace (though in updated iterations, the fireplace might be decorative).

 “You'll often find classic apartments in co-op buildings that date back to the 1920s through 1940, primarily on the Upper East Side and Upper West Side,” Sigler says.

-“So, if you're enamored of the prewar style, you don’t have to confine your search to decades-old buildings—or pass a co-op board,” she says.
+“So if you're enamored with the prewar style, you don’t have to confine your search to decades-old buildings—or pass a co-op board,” she says.

 How many classic sixes are for sale at the moment?

-Fewer than 30 apartments listed on StreetEasy are described as a classic six.
-Some have already been reconfigured from their original classic six design, or like 1060 Park Avenue #5/6F have been combined with neighboring units into much grander apartments.
+Fewer than 25 apartments listed on StreetEasy are described as a classic six.
+Some have already been reconfigured from their original design or have been combined with neighboring units into much grander apartments.

 Why would someone want to buy a classic six?

 The pros of purchasing a classic six include high ceilings of at least nine feet as well as prewar details like plaster moldings and cornices.